polhenarejos/picokeys-docs/docs/picokeyapp/first-steps.md

 # First-time use

-This section describes the **mandatory steps required the first time you use PicoKeyApp with a new device**.
+This section describes the **mandatory steps required the first time you use PicoKey App with a new device**.

 These steps are only performed once per device and include **irreversible operations**.
 Read this section carefully before proceeding.